TAKETODAY/today-infrastructure/buildSrc/README.md

 }

 dependencies {
-    // to use the test infrastructure, the project should also depend on the "today-core-test" module testImplementation(project(":today-core-test"))
+    // to use the test infrastructure, the project should also depend on the "infra-core-test" module testImplementation(project(":infra-core-test"))
 }
 ```

 With this configuration, `./gradlew runtimeHintsTest` will run all tests instrumented by this java agent.
 The global `./gradlew check` task depends on `runtimeHintsTest`.

-NOTE: the "today-core-test" module doesn't shade "today-core" by design, so the agent should never instrument
+NOTE: the "infra-core-test" module doesn't shade "infra-core" by design, so the agent should never instrument
-code that doesn't have "today-core" on its classpath.
+code that doesn't have "infra-core" on its classpath.